 - Continually updating and ensuring the optimum training and safety of students, faculty, and technical personnel working with the animals.

 The humane use of animals in research and education is a primary commitment of East Tennessee State University.
 Those faculty, staff, and students involved in this important function accept as their duty the establishment and maintenance of the public trust in this area of substantial societal concern.
-Members of the community may visit the University's animal facilities or gain further information on this matter through requests addressed to the Office of University Relations.
+Further information may be requested through the Office of University Relations.